ifip-summerschool/ifip-summerschool.github.io/_pages/call_for_papers.md

 All individual members of IFIP member societies (over 40 national IT societies plus ACM and others) plus all members of IFIP Technical Committees and Working Groups are entitled to a discount of at least 10% on all registration fees.

 A course certificate for 1,5 ECTS can be granted to students who attend the Summer School and write a short essay on how their research is relevant to or can be inspired by the Summer School sessions.
-A course certificate for 3 ECTS can be granted to students who attend the Summer School, submit and present an abstract for a research article, and demonstrate that they have addressed the feedback from the Summer School in an extended version or rebuttal.
+A course certificate for 3 ECTS can be granted to students who attend the Summer School, submit and present an extended abstract for a research article, and demonstrate that they have addressed the feedback from the Summer School in an extended version or rebuttal, and write a short essay on how their research is relevant to or can be inspired by the Summer School sessions.
+Students whose papers were accepted as full papers for the proceedings, can receive a certificate confirming the equivalence to 6 ECTS points at the PhD level.
+The certificate can state the topic of the paper so as to demonstrate its relationship (or otherwise) to the student’s master or PhD thesis

-We encourage submissions from students from emerging economies: applying for support from the IFIP Digital Equity Fund is possible to ease student travel.
+We encourage submissions from students from emerging economies: applying for support from the [IFIP Digital Equity Fund](https://www.ifip.org/structure-of-ifip/standing-committees/digital-equity-committee/) is possible to ease student travel.

 ### Call for Workshops and Tutorials Proposals